-- To evaluate the evidence that the candidate is able to apply and use the IPM skills competently in practice in their own discipline. - Candidates will be expected to show evidence of these skills through case presentations to the Examiners on the day of the examination. - Successful candidates demonstrate sufficient IPM skills to work autonomously in their own discipline. - Successful candidates are responsible for continuing to meet the registration requirements of their professional bodies. - Successful candidates are responsible for ensuring that all aspects of their professional work, including psychosexual work, are appropriately indemnified.
+- show evidence of these skills through case presentations to the Examiners on the day of the examination. - demonstrate sufficient IPM skills to work autonomously in their own discipline. - be responsible for continuing to meet the registration requirements of their professional bodies. - be responsible for ensuring that all aspects of their professional work, including psychosexual work, are appropriately indemnified.